UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_4/topic_4.md

 Your task is to BLAST the sequences for the three reads contained in the file called ```three_reads.fq.gz``` located in ```/mnt/data/codebreaks```.

-First, you will need to convert the FASTQ file to a FASTA file.
-Remember the structure of these files...
+**Step 1: Convert the FASTQ file to a FASTA file.
+Remember the structure of these files...**

 <details>
 <summary markdown="span">**If you're struggling with the file conversion, here's a little helper:**</summary>